Leonard’s Bakery is Hawaii’s most popular malasada shop, where there is a line no matter when you visit.

 | Parking | Available (Free) |

-[Complete Guide] Recommended Popular Sightseeing Spots in Waikiki & Ala Moana, Oahu, Hawaii
+Complete Guide to Popular Spots in Waikiki & Ala Moana, Oahu [The Ultimate Edition]